-A distinct advantage of sacral neuromodulation is that it is tested for potential success prior to moving on to long-term therapy.
-The evaluation gives patients and physicians an opportunity to find out in as few as 3 to 7 days whether adequate symptom reduction is achieved.
+A distinct advantage of SNM is that it is tested for potential success prior to surgical implantation of a permanent device.
+The evaluation gives patients and physicians an opportunity to find out in as few as three to seven days whether adequate symptom reduction is achieved.
 The most common adverse events experienced during clinical studies of patients with SNM included pain at implant sites, new pain, lead migration, infection, technical or device problems, adverse change in bowel or voiding function, and undesirable stimulation or sensations.
 Any of these may require additional surgery or cause return of symptoms.

 In the United States, SNM is approved for the treatment of nonobstructive urinary retention.
-Success rates in general are not as promising as for urgency urinary incontinence and overactive bladder, but it is reasonable to try prior to more invasive and permanent solutions.
+Success rates in general are not as promising as for urgency urinary incontinence and overactive bladder, but it is reasonable to try prior to more invasive and permanent solutions.1

-A prospective study has demonstrated that sacral nerve stimulation for refractory urinary urge incontinence had a positive benefit of 30.8 months.
-A meta-analysis noted that sacral neuromodulation is an effective therapy for the treatment of nonobstructive urinary retention.
-A prospective, randomized, multicenter trial demonstrated that SNM has shown to be a safe and effective treatment for overactive bladder (OAB) patients with mild to moderate symptoms.
-In studies comparing patients who received SNM with patients who delayed implantation and continued standard management, those with SNM experienced significant improvements in quality of life.
-5,6
+A prospective study has demonstrated that sacral nerve stimulation for refractory urinary urge incontinence had a positive benefit of 30.8 months.4 A meta-analysis noted that sacral neuromodulation is an effective therapy for the treatment of nonobstructive urinary retention.5 A prospective, randomized, multicenter trial demonstrated that SNM has shown to be a safe and effective treatment for overactive bladder (OAB) patients with mild to moderate symptoms.
+In studies comparing patients who received SNM with patients who delayed implantation and continued standard management, those with SNM experienced significant improvements in quality of life.^{6,7}